What Are Profit Interests?

 Granting of Profit Interests

 Profit interests are typically granted to employees based on their roles, contributions or potential impact on the company's growth.
-The key here is that these interests are often issued with a reference value or a hurdle rate, which means they only gain value if the company grows beyond a certain point.
+The key here is that these profits interest units are often issued with a reference value or a hurdle rate, which means they only gain value if the company grows beyond a certain point.

 Example 1: Tech Startup Scenario